chrisxxmas/MYCOOP64/CONTRIBUTING.md

 dotnet build
 ```

-You can also run the unit tests in a simil
+You can also run the unit tests in a similar fashio